hydro-informatics/hydro-informatics.github.io/_sources/python-basics/pyinstall.md

 (pip-quick)=
 ### Quick Guide

-Consider installing, create and activate a new virtual environment for working with the contents of this eBook as explained in the following platform-dependent paragraphs.
+Consider installing, creating, and activating a new virtual environment for working with the contents of this eBook as explained in the following platform-dependent paragraphs.

 ````{tabbed} Linux
 To avoid affecting the system's Python interpreter, set up a virtual environment with *venv*.
 The first step is to make sure that *Python3* and *venv* are installed on the system: